tunsheng/RegexScraper/README.md

 #### FOR WINDOWS

+0. If you are using WINDOWS 10, then follow this link to setup [Windows Subsystem For Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10 "Windows Subsystem For Linux").
+You are done with installation.
 1. Copy **setup.ps1** a.k.a windows shell script from the repository  to your **C:\Users\yourusername\Documents** folder.
 2. Run **powershell** from Windows Start Menu.
 3. In the **powershell**, type: